Set up a service production readiness scorecard

 - Group by Team.

-- Configure the displayed columns to show: title, team, production readiness level, README, CODEOWNERS, criticality, visibility, days since last push, and language.
+- Configure the displayed columns to show: title, team, production readiness level, README, CODEOWNERS, criticality, repository freshness or visibility, last activity, and language.

 - Click Save.